|

 is a sure sign of a good environment, a complement to the river.
 European

-grayling are seldom found in still water.
+grayling are also found in still water, especially in Scandinavia.
 Perhaps because it has coarse

 scales or maybe because it breeds between the months of March and May